ChocolateTilt/seedship-wiki/content/People/Jamie Platt.md

 **Other names:**

 ---
-**Jamie Platt** is a battle tested Martian Marine and the current Head of Security on the [[Sparrow]].
+**Jamie Platt** is a battle tested Martian Marine and the current Chief of Security on the [[Sparrow]].
 He has served multiple tours in the Pryme War.

 # Notable Interactions